nyckmaia/maialib/README.md

 Type: `make` to build the Python module <br>
 When the build process finishes, type: `make install` <br>
 Done!

-## Frequent Asked Questions

-### 1) Where can I find the XML file of a specific musical score?

-To import musical scores the file extensions must be: `*.xml`, `*.mxl` or `*.musicxml` <br>
-You can easily export your music files to these file formats above from score editors, like:

-- MuseScore (free!)
-- Sibelius
-- Finale
-- Others

-Many `MusicXML` files are avaliable for free in the internet for download.
-But if you don't have a specific MusicXML file, you can import the MIDI file in a score editor (like MuseScore) and then export the `MusicXML` file from it.

 ## Known issues to build from source